alonitac/KubernetesForDevelopers25/tutorials/k8s_statefulset_and_storage.md

 Let us explain:

 - **PersistentVolume (PV)** is a piece of storage in the cluster.
-PV can represent a physical disk connected to your cluster's Nodes, or an existed EBS in AWS.
+PV can represent a physical disk connected to your cluster's Nodes.
   But Pods can not use a PV directly, instead, they do it by another object called PersistentVolumeClaim (PVC).
 - **PersistentVolumeClaim (PVC)** is a **request** for volume, a **claim** for an existed PV.
 Pods are bound to PVC, which bound to PV resources.
   The reason for having a PVC is to **decouple** storage management from pod spec.
 Pods can request storage without needing to know the specifics of the underlying storage infrastructure.
 - **Storage Class (SC)** provides a way to describe the "classes" of storage that the cluster can provision.
-  For example, we can have one SC to provision volumes in AWS of type `gp3`, and another SC to provision `gp2` volumes.
+  For example, we can have one SC to provision volumes in GCP of type `standard`, and another SC to provision `premium` volumes.
   Obviously, there should be a well-defined **interface** between the storage system of the cloud provider, and Kubernetes.
 The most commonly used interface today is the [Container Storage Interface (CSI)](https://github.com/container-storage-interface/spec).
   Usually, Kubernetes clusters have default storage class to be used if the `storageClassName` field was not specified.

-  In Minikube clusters, the `standard` Storage Class has the `k8s.io/minikube-hostpath` provisioner, which mount a directory in the node's file system as a "storage".
-This Storage Class should be used for development only, it is not useful for real data persistence.

 ![k8s_statefulset_and_storage_summary][k8s_statefulset_and_storage_summary]

 When a Pod is (re)scheduled onto a node, for example as a result of a rolling update, its knows the PVC associated with it.
 That way Pods can be failed or replaced, and returned to the same volume the previous Pod has.